-Correction: One or more run-throughs of a shorter work of chamber music are compared with the score.
-The playing errors may include errors in rhythm and pitch, tempo, phrasing or dynamics.

-Rhythm:

-- 1. A task from the musical literature that may contain oblique or varying time signatures, polyrhythms or metric modulation. - 2.
-A two-part combination task in which the upper voice is sung and the lower voice is clapped.

-Melody: An atonal or free tonal task from the musical literature, sung without accompaniment.
+- 1. Correction: One or more run-throughs of a shorter work of chamber music are compared with the score, which contains errors.
+The errors in the score may include errors in rhythm and pitch, tempo, phrasing or dynamics. - 2.
+Rhythm: - 2.1 A task from the musical literature that may contain oblique or varying time signatures, polyrhythms or metric modulation. - 2.2 A two-part combination task in which the upper voice is sung and the lower voice is clapped. - 3.
+Melody: An atonal or free tonal task from the musical literature, sung without accompaniment. - 4.
+Score playing: Performance of three-part task that can be notated in the alto and tenor clef as well as in descending B, A and F and G transposition, and ascending D and E flat transposition. - 5.
+Auditory analysis: The student chooses either 5.1 or 5.2 - 5.1 Oral auditory analysis of a pre-recorded piano movement or functional harmonic analysis of a homophonic movement or - 5.2 Written examination in a single-part atonal dictation and a three-part polyphonic dictation notated in the treble clef, alto or tenor clef, and bass clef.

-By the student's own choice, either performance of a song or recitative to the student's own accompaniment, or performance of a vocal recitative played and sung according to an orchestral score.

-Score playing: Performance of three-part task that can be notated in the alto and tenor clef as well as in descending B, A and F and G transposition, and ascending D and E flat transposition.